major1201/virtparade/README.md

 sudo virtparade run mycentos7 myubuntu1604 # build specfied instances
 ```

-Immediately stop after guestmount the system disk(the first disk), it's useful when you want to write/test you init script or debug the image.
+Immediately stop after `guestmount`ing the system disk(the first disk), it's useful when you want to write/test your init script or debug the image.

 ```bash
 sudo virtparade mount mycentos7